 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.

-The flooring within the property was seen to be of suspended timber construction.

-Fitted floor coverings were noted within which restricted the scope of our inspection.
+Flooring within the property is a combination of solid concrete and suspended timber construction.
+Fitted floor coverings were present throughout which restricted the scope of our inspection.